mimipynb/notion-client/README.md

 # Notion Connection

-This script facilitates interaction with the Notion API, enabling users to dynamically update page sections during a user / agent session.
+This script facilitates interaction with the Notion API, enabling users to dynamically update page sections during a user / Agent session.
 Currently only supports `code` and `paragraph` blocks.

 ## Prerequisites